-The benefits that will be awarded or paid under the 2018 plan are in the discretion of the Compensation Committee, and are not determinable at this time.
+Pursuant to the terms of the Werner Employment Agreement and the CMO/CFO Employment Agreements, the Company will grant stock options to purchase 100,000 shares of our common stock to each of Dr. Werner, Dr. Kaul and Mr. Frattaroli under the 2018 Plan following the completion of this offering.
+Other than these initial stock option awards, all of the benefits that will be awarded or paid under the 2018 plan are in the discretion of the Compensation Committee, and are not determinable at this time.
 Additionally, no options or other awards have previously been granted under the 2018 Plan.

 Prior to the completion of this offering, we maintained the 2011 Plan, pursuant to which we made grants of non-qualified stock options to eligible employees and other service providers.
 Subject to specific contractual entitlements of the grantees, generally, options granted under the 2011 Plan had a term of ten years or less, vested monthly over a 12 month period and remained exercisable for 30 days after the date of grantee's cessation of service with the Company, and three months upon disability or death.
+Directors' options remain exercisable until their expiration date, which is the 10th anniversary of the date of the grant including after a director's cessation of service.
 Options could be exercised upon the delivery of written notice to the Company by the optionee, along with payment in cash or check, or such other method as the committee administering the 2011 Plan allowed in its discretion.
-Under the 2011 Plan, there was no automatic acceleration of vesting of the options on a change in control, but the committee had the discretion to, among other things, accelerate the vesting of outstanding options, provide that unexercised options would expire on the change in control, require the acquiror to grant replacement awards in lieu of the existing options, or terminate the options in exchange for a cash payment.
+Under the 2011 Plan, there was no automatic acceleration of vesting of the options on a change in control, but the committee had the discretion to, among other things, accelerate the vesting of outstanding options, provide that unexercised options would expire on the change in control, require the acquirer to grant replacement awards in lieu of the existing options, or terminate the options in exchange for a cash payment.